-the use of the sword, which confirms the act of murder, the other verbs and nouns in this belong to the semantic field of the harvest, each referring to a different operation involving grains: Sifting, roasting, grinding and sowing in the field.
-Yet instead of referring to the grains, they refer to Mot’s body.
+Excluding the use of the sword, which confirms the act of murder, the other verbs and nouns in this account belong to the semantic field of the grain harvest, each referring to a different operation involving grains: Sifting, roasting, grinding and sowing in the field.
+Yet instead of referring to the grains, they refer to Mot’s body, similar to the rituals cited above.

-by Mot who is accusing Baal of killing him:
+The second time that the author describes Mot’s death he inserts a quote by Mot who is accusing Baal of killing him: